tigoe/SoundExamples/docs/i2s.md

 ![Figure 1.
 MAX98357 I2S audio amplifier connected to a MKR Zero.](img/I2S_amp_circuit_MAX98357_simple_bb.png)

 *Figure 1.
 MAX98357 I2S audio amplifier connected to a MKR Zero.
 The amp is mounted on the breadboard below the MKR Zero, with the pins on the left side.
 The pins, numbered from top left, are: LRC; BCLK; DIN; GAIN; SD; GND; Vin.
 The amp's pin 1 (LRC) is connected to the MKR Zero's digital pin 3 (physical pin 11).
 The amp's pin 2 (BCLK) is connected to the MKR Zero's digital pin 2 (physical pin 10).
 The amp's pin 3 (DIN) is connected to the MKR Zero's pin A6 (physical pin 8).
+The amp's pin 5 (SD, or shutdown) is connected to the 3.3V bus.
 The amp's pin 6 (GND) is connected to the ground bus and pin 7 (Vin) is connected to the 3.3V  bus.*

 ![Figure 2.
 UDA1334 I2S DAC connected to a MKR Zero.](img/I2S_amp_circuit_simple_bb.png)